ferrier1/Google-Cloud-Platform/Storage/Datastore.md

 - Indexes are very fast to read, but slow to write
     - Dont use for write intensive applications

-## Update
+## Firestore

-**Firestore** is now considered a superset of Datastore and should be used for new projects
+**Firestore** is considered a superset of Datastore and should be used for new projects